microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStream/Write.md

 # RecyclableMemoryStream.Write method (1 of 2)

-Writes the buffer to the stream
+Writes the buffer to the stream.

 ```csharp
 public override void Write(ReadOnlySpan<byte> source)